Loading…

 That question will have a clearer answer in two weeks.
 For now, six distinct starting points is a better structural foundation for replayability than most indie Souls-likes offer at launch.

 Kristala is designed for players who want a Souls-like with identity beyond difficulty.
 The cat-warrior framing drives real mechanical choices: parkour traversal shapes how arenas are built, and arena design in turn makes combat feel distinct from identically priced genre peers.
 PC Gamer called the design "inventive," and the combat system earns that word.
-SplatterCatGaming claimed "the combat feels as good as some of the mainline AAA RPGs" — a stretch at launch given the technical state, but the foundation underneath those bugs is stronger than a 77% score suggests.
-If the studio patches the day-one problems within a few weeks, that rating will likely climb.
+SplatterCatGaming claimed "the combat feels as good as some of the mainline AAA RPGs" (a stretch at launch given the technical state, but the foundation underneath those bugs is stronger than the launch score suggested.
+Active patching has continued since launch) check Steam reviews for the current picture.

 The weaknesses here are execution issues, not design failures.